Iftikhar-Shams-Niloy/Python-Projects/README.md

 # Python-Projects
-This repository includes various python projects from beginner to intermediate level. <br>
+This repository includes various python projects from beginner to intermediate level.
+The projects utilizes various libraries of python and are fun to try out.
+Beautiful Soup, Selenium Webdriver and OpenGL are three of the mentionable libraries that are used.<br>
 <ul>
   <li>Beginner: from 1 to 5</li>
-  <li>Intermediate: from 6-17</li>
+  <li>Intermediate: from 6-20</li>
 </ul>

 ### Beginner Projects